-But this was not the highlight of our stay at Dolphin Reef!
+But dolphins were not the highlight of our stay at Dolphin Reef!

-Late one afternoon, a Zodiac approached, and Hani introduced himself.
+Late one afternoon, a Zodiac approached, and a fellow named “Hani” introduced himself.
 A good-looking Egyptian with a fine command of English, he offered his hand in greeting.
 “Do you need anything?” he asked.
 “Any troubles?
 Is there anything I can do for you?”

 We invited him aboard, and spent some time chatting.
-It turned out that he was working on a nearby HEPCA (“Hurghada [an Egyptian city on the Red Sea’s Coast] Environmental Protection and Conservation Agency”) boat that was moored nearby.
-It was chock full of bookish scientists who were moving about the Egyptian coast counting whales and dolpins.
+It turned out that he was working on a nearby HEPCA (“Hurghada Environmental Protection and Conservation Agency”) boat that was moored nearby.
+It was chock full of researchers who were moving up and down the Red Sea, studying the status of whales and dolphins.
 Oh, how we ached to meet them and chat them up about what they knew and what they were doing.
 But we couldn’t well invite ourselves over, so we did the next best thing, and invited Hani and any guests he’d like to bring to come back for a sociable after his work was done for the day.

 We came aboard the HEPCA vessel at about 8 p.m.
 We had a wonderful dinner.
 Sima, who loves to cook, has perhaps become somewhat less enamored of doing it for days and weeks on end, especially with no fresh produce for about a week now, and was ecstatic about the opportunity to “eat out.”
 It was a great spread, highlighted by fried chicken, which we both ate.

 Our hosts were wonderful.
-They were youngish and mostly female, from Italy, Australia, Egypt, Luxembourg, and Switzerland, each from different academic institutions on loan to HEPCA to study whales and dolphins in the Red Sea.
-We learned that, despite Jacques Cousteau’s Red Sea legacy, no such study has been done in the past.
+They were each from different academic institutions in Italy, Australia, Egypt, Luxembourg, and Switzerland, on loan to HEPCA.
+We learned that, despite Jacques Cousteau’s Red Sea legacy of copious work in the Red Sea, no such study has been done in the past.
 The researchers noted that they would be the first to track just what kind and what amount of whales and dolphins make the Red Sea their home.
 They walked us through their research room, an oversized cabin stuffed with computers, and described to us their methods.

-One of the researchers, Marina, took the lead in telling us about the project, and from her we learned quite a bit about dolphin habits.
-And the Egyptian staff on the boat made sure that there was a cold drink in our hands at all times.
+While we listened and learned, the Egyptian staff on the boat made sure that there was a cold drink in our hands at all times.

 We ended the night on their observation deck, lying flat on our backs watching the moonless, star-speckled sky, trading knowledge about the constellations we knew.

-We went back to the boat late, to get ready for a departure the next day.
-It was a wonderful evening.
+We got back to the boat late, and made ready for a departure the next day.
+It had been a wonderful evening.